lnairGT/Robogyver-Tool-Macgyvering/README.md

 ## Results From Our Work

 Here are some of the tools constructed by our approach.
 Accuracy indicates the number of tools that the approach successfully constructed (out of the 60).
-You can also find videos of this work [HERE](https://www.youtube.com/watch?v=1XhS3Ljduts&t)
+You can also find videos of this work on Youtube [https://www.youtube.com/watch?v=1XhS3Ljduts&t](https://www.youtube.com/watch?v=1XhS3Ljduts&t)

 ![Tools constructed by our work](tool_collage.png)